Learn how to make a Rose Ombre Cake that is super impressive, and deceptively EASY! A perfect addition to any celebration!

 To begin, I doubled the recipe to make 4 layers of the whole cake.
 Using a 9″ pan left me with shorter layers, where an 8″ would have been ideal.
 The batter was divided into four bowls and each dyed in a progressively darker color.
 For the pink, I wanted to keep with a dusty pastel color using the Rose Petal Pink from Wilton.

 The same process was used when making the frosting.
-I used the cooled cakes as a color chart to make sure the frosting and cakes didn’t differ to much.
+I used the cooled cakes from my rose ombre cake as a color chart to make sure the frosting and cakes didn’t differ to much.
 Remember when decorating that the colors will intensify after a couple of hours.
 So if it’s not the perfect shade when you mix it – walk away and let it meld.
-For realsies!

 To put the whole kit and kaboodle together, three of the four layers were leveled so that there was no odd drooping.
 And aesthetics do mean something in the grand scheme of things.
-The final and top layer was left with it’s slight natural dome to makes ure the decorations on top had a little extra volume on them.
+The final and top layer was left with its slight natural dome to makes sure the decorations on top had a little extra volume on them.

 To fill between the layers – pipe a small barrier around the outer edge of each layer so that your filling doesn’t go squishing out the sides.
 In between each layer lemon curd was poured and smoothed.

 Then lather, rinse and repeat until you’re at your final layer.
 Viola!
 Easy peasy, no?

 To cut down on my frosting time, I utilized my ridiculous massive frosting bag and tip to make short work of the process of spreading this White Chocolate Frosting from Kirsten, our hero and leader.
 (The recipe is below)